rubengte/SmileRise/README.md

 ## 💌 Contact

 If you’ve smiled reading this or testing the app, I’d love to hear from you.
-Feel free to open an issue, fork the repo, or simply connect:
+Feel free to create your own branch on this tree, or simply connect:

 **🌐** [rubengt.com](https://rubengt.com)
 **📧** [Insight Timer Meditation](https://insighttimer.com/RubenGT)